-- Students on the “outer circle” of the Fishbowl can leave notes and feedback as the students in the “inner circle” participate in the discussion.
+- Students on the “outer circle” of a Fishbowl can leave notes and feedback as the students in the “inner circle” participate in the discussion.

 - Ask one or two students to be Scribes or Note Takers and use the note feature to jot down the main ideas in the conversation.

-First, you’ll see a graph called a Bubble Chart for class participation.
+First, you’ll see a graph called a Bubble Chart, this shows class participation.
 Let’s take a look: